phantom0004/morpheus_IOC_scanner/README.md

 - **File Information Extraction**:
   Extract detailed file-related information through custom-made rules designed for comprehensive file analysis.

+- **Up to Date Yara Rules**:
+  Morpheus utilizes a custom script to instantly fetch new Yara rules whenever updates occur in the GitHub repository.

 - **VirusTotal Integration**:
   Optionally integrate with VirusTotal to leverage multi-engine analysis for deeper insight into potential threats.